Codebrahma/react-stateless-modal/README.md

       ),
       classNames: { overlay: className for overlay, modal: className for the modal, closeIcon: className for close icon},
       closeOnEscape: /* Setting true closes the modal on pressing escape key setting false does the opposite (Optional)*/,
-      closeIcon: { src: IconObject, alt: 'alt text for the icon'},
+      closeIcon: { src: IconObject, alt: alt text for the icon},
       animation: { name: choose from 'bounce', 'fade-in' and 'zoom' animation, duration: 'animationDuration'},
       containerId: /* Id of the custom container over which you would like the modal to be mounted */ });